-- (vii) whether, in the independent auditor's opinion, as far as appears from an examination of them, proper records to enable the complete and accurate compilation of the audited disclosure information required by the Gas Transmission Information Disclosure Determination 2012 have been kept by the GTB and, if not, the records not so kept; and - (c) states whether (and, if not, the respects in which it has not), in the independent auditor's opinion, the GTB has complied, in all material respects, with the Gas Transmission Information Disclosure Determination 2012 in preparing the audited disclosure information; and - (2) Publicly disclose the independent auditor's assurance report prepared in accordance with subclause 2.8.1(1) at the same time as the GTB publicly discloses the audited disclosure information. - 2.8.2 Subject to clause 2.8.3, where a GTB publicly discloses information under clause 2.12.1 or 2.12.2 and the GTB was required to procure an assurance report under clause 2.8.1 for the original disclosure, the GTB must procure an assurance report to the information disclosed under clause 2.12.1 or 2.12.2 to the standard of the assurance report procured for the original disclosure. - 2.8.3 In applying clause 2.8.2, the assurance required for indirectly affected data and statements disclosures is whether the disclosed error has been corrected and subsequently correctly reflected in the revised indirectly affected data and statements.
+- (12) state whether the independent appraiser has obtained the recorded information and explanations that they required and, if not, the information and explanations not able to be obtained. - 2.8.5 A GTB may elect not to obtain an independent report for a disclosure year, as required under clause 2.8.2, where- - (1) for that disclosure year, the proportion of either the GTB's total capital expenditure or operational expenditure accounted for by related party transactions involving a procurement from a related party has not increased by more than 5% from the disclosure year for which the most recent independent report has been disclosed in accordance with clause 2.8.2 or 2.8.3(2); and - (2) the GTB has disclosed an independent report for at least one of the two previous disclosure years in accordance with clause 2.8.2 or 2.8.3(2). - 2.8.22.8.6 Subject to clause 2.8.72.8.3, where a GTB publicly discloses information under clause 2.12.1 or 2.12.2 and the GTB was required to procure an assurance report under clause 2.8.1 for the original disclosure, the GTB must procure an assurance report to the information disclosed under clause 2.12.1 or 2.12.2 to the standard of the assurance report procured for the original disclosure. - 2.8.32.8.7 In applying clause 2.8.62.8.2, the assurance required for indirectly affecteddata and statements disclosures is whether the disclosed error has been corrected and subsequently correctly reflected in the revised indirectly affected data and statements.